BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

 * Technical name: bad_connector_woocommerce.
 * Add new menu in Connectors > Woocommerce > WooCommerce Backends.
 * Add new menu in Connectors > Configrations > Settings.
-* Add object woo.backend and woo.product.category on submenu Connectors.
+* Add object woo.backend, woo.product.category, and woo.tax on submenu Connectors.
 * Required field are Location,Client Key,Client Secret.
 * 'Test' mode is used to test the environment using test data, while the 'Production' mode is used for the live environment that contains real customer data and requires production-level credentials.
-* Create a module named bad_connector_woocommerce This module focuses on the import of "Customers", "Products","Product Attributes","Product Categories", "Orders" and export of "Orders" data between connected Woocommerce and Odoo.
+* Create a module named bad_connector_woocommerce This module focuses on the import of "Customers", "Products","Product Attributes","Product Categories", "Taxes", "Orders" and export of "Orders" data between connected Woocommerce and Odoo.
-* Add "Import Partners","Import Products","Import Product Attributes","Import Product Category" and "Import Orders" at backend level.
+* Add "Import Partners","Import Products","Import Product Attributes","Import Product Category", "Import Orders",and "Import Taxes" at backend level.
-* Required field to Import the Products,Product Attributes, and Product Category are Location,Client Id,Client Secret,Product Category.
+* Required field to Import the Products,Product Attributes,Taxes and Product Category are Location,Client Id,Client Secret,Product Category.

 **Author**
 **********